+'''

+class ExampleComponent:

-''' class ExampleComponent: async def process_startup(self, scope, event): """Process the ASGI lifespan startup event.
+async def process_startup(self, scope, event):

+"""Process the ASGI lifespan startup event.

 Invoked when the server is ready to start up and receive connections, but before it has started to do so.

 To halt startup processing and signal to the server that it should terminate, simply raise an exception and the framework will convert it to a "lifespan.startup.failed" event for the server.

+Args:

-Aras: scope (dict): The ASGI scope dictionary for the lifespan protocol.
-The lifespan scope exists for the duration of the event loop. event (dict): The ASGI event dictionary for the startup event. async def process_shutdown(self, scope, event): """Process the ASGI lifespan shutdown event.
-Invoked when the server has stopped accepting connections and closed all active connections.
-To halt shutdown processing and signal to the server that it should immediately terminate, simply raise an exception and the framework will convert it to a "lifespan.shutdown.failed" event for the server.
-Args: '''
+scope (dict): The ASGI scope dictionary for the lifespan protocol.
+The lifespan scope exists for the duration of the event loop.

 '''

+'''

+event (dict): The ASGI event dictionary for the

+startup event.

+async def process_shutdown(self, scope, event):

+"""Process the ASGI lifespan shutdown event.

+Invoked when the server has stopped accepting

+connections and closed all active connections.

+To halt shutdown processing and signal to the server

+that it should immediately terminate, simply raise an

+exception and the framework will convert it to a

+"lifespan.shutdown.failed" event for the server.

+Args:

 scope (dict): The ASGI scope dictionary for the

 lifespan protocol.
 The lifespan scope exists

 for the duration of the event loop.

 event (dict): The ASGI event dictionary for the

 shutdown event.

+....

 async def process_request(self, req, resp):

 """Process the request before routing it.

-Note:

 Because Falcon routes each request based on

 req.path, a request can be effectively re-routed

 by setting that attribute to a new value from

 within process_request().

 Args:

 req: Request object that will eventually be

 routed to an on responder method.

 resp: Response object that will be routed to

 the on responder.

-. . . .

-async def process_resource(self, req, resp, resource, params):
+async def process resource (self, req, resp, resource, params):

 """Process the request and resource after routing.

+Note:

 This method is only called when the request matches

 a route to a resource.

-Aras:
+Args:

 req: Request object that will be passed to the

 routed responder.

 resp: Response object that will be passed to the

 responder.

 resource: Resource object to which the request was

 routed.
 May be ''None'' if no route was found for

 the request.

 params: A dict-like object representing any

 additional params derived from the route's URI

 template fields, that will be passed to the

-resource's responder method as keyword

-arguments.

-async def process_response(self, req, resp, resource, req

-"""Post-processing of the response (after routing).

-Aras:

-req: Request object.

-resp: Response object.

-resource: Resource object to which the request was

-routed.
-May be ''None'' if no route was found

-for the request.

-req_succeeded: True if no exceptions were raised

-while the framework processed and routed the

 '''